Southern New England Algonquian cuisine: Adoption of agriculture

 Introduced around the globe, the sunflower was one of the few crops of the Eastern Agricultural Complex not replaced by the Three Sisters.

 Agriculture developed in eastern North America independently with a series of domestication events, with the crops and methods of growing them spread by trade routes.
 Crops included starchy, grain-like seeds of little barley, maygrass, goosefoot (similar to quinoa) and erect knotweed, although the latter two crops were also eaten as leafy vegetables.
 Oils were extracted from marsh elder and sunflower seeds and the meal was added to bread.
 Other crops include the tubers of the Jerusalem artichoke and Cucurbita pepo, ancestor of various pumpkins, melons and squashes, but the first domesticated varieties were used mainly for gourds and edible seeds.

 The multi-colored 'Indian corn' once common in New England for food.
 Originally from Central America, took several centuries to develop varieties of corn that thrived in the local climate.

 Around 500 AD, the tropical Three Sisters of maize, beans and squash originally domesticated in Mesoamerica had reached New England.
 By 1100 AD, these crops had replaced the earlier crops of the Eastern Agricultural Complex, although they continued to be gathered in the wild.
 The yields of the Three Sisters per acreage was significantly higher, but only after varieties adapted to the colder climate and shorter growing season.
 New varieties of C. pepo were introduced with edible flesh, now the familiar pumpkins, squashes and melons still grown in New England today.
 Although foods hunted and gathered from the wild, fish and shellfish supplemented the diet, for coastal peoples, it represented a bulk of the caloric intake.

 The adoption of the Three Sisters was spread by migrations of people originally from southern Ontario and western New York, corroborated by the spread of the Point Peninsula complex of pottery into New England from the west as well as the intrusion of Algonquian genetic profiles into the population during the middle Woodland Period around 200 BC.
-The inhabitants of New England during the Archaic Period shared genetic profiles more closely associated with Catawban such as the Waccamaw, but had absorbed the Algonquian migrants and adopted their language and culture.
-Later, migrations of Iroquoian peoples into what is now New York and the Great Lakes isolated the Algonquian peoples of New England from elsewhere, leading to an independent development of Eastern Algonquians.
+The inhabitants of New England during the Archaic Period shared genetic profiles more closely associated with Catawba and Waccamaw people, but had absorbed the Algonquian migrants adopting their culture.
+Later, migrations of Iroquoian peoples into what is now New York and the Great Lakes isolated the Algonquian peoples of New England from elsewhere, leading to the development of the Eastern Algonquian languages.
 By the Woodland Period, the culture and the ethnic divisions at the time were more or less still in place by the time of European contact.